northeastern-cosmo/technical-interview-practice/README.md

 # Technical Interview Practice

-This includes an resources that CoSMO provides for its weekly technical interview practice questions.
+This includes any resources that CoSMO provides for its weekly technical interview practice questions.

 Weekly technical questions: